EIDA/routing/doc/index.rst

                                      string to match blank
                                      location IDs.                   ``*``
- channel (cha)     Required char     Select one channel code.        ``*`` service           Required char     Specify which service will
+ channel (cha)     Required char     Select one channel code.        ``*`` minlatitude       Required float    Limit to stations with a (minlat)                            latitude larger than or equal
+                                     to the specified minimum.       ``-90`` maxlatitude       Required float    Limit to stations with a (maxlat)                            latitude smaller than or equal
+                                     to the specified maximum.       ``90`` minlongitude      Required float    Limit to stations with a (minlon)                            longitude larger than or equal
+                                     to the specified minimum.       ``-180`` maxlongitude      Required float    Limit to stations with a (maxlon)                            longitude smaller than or equal
-                                     be queried (arclink,
+                                     to the specified maximum.       ``180`` service           Required char     Specify which service will be queried (arclink,
                                      seedlink, station,